priv-kweihmann/oelint-adv/README.md

-  --noinfo              Don't print information level findings --nowarn              Don't print warning level findings --relpaths            Show relative paths instead of absolute paths in results --constantmods CONSTANTMODS [CONSTANTMODS ...]
+  --noinfo              Don't print information level findings --nowarn              Don't print warning level findings --relpaths            Show relative paths instead of absolute paths in results --noid                Don't show the error-ID in the output --constantmods CONSTANTMODS [CONSTANTMODS ...]
                         Modifications to the constant db. prefix with: + - to add to DB, - - to remove from DB, None - to override